swaros/contxt/module/yaclint/README.md

 2. the linter now reloads the configuration wthout any struct mapping
 3. the linter now checks what fields are missing and what fields are unexpected, because they are not defined in the struct

+it would not help to panic out if there are any differences. a difference is expected. so the linter just reports the issues and it is up to the application to decide what to do.

+but there are of course some types of issues that are more critical than others. so the linter has 3 different levels of issues.

 #### information level
 in the **best case**, there is no different between the struct and the map. so the linter will not find any issues.